LanceMa03/CollegeDatabaseWebScraper/README.md

 # CollegeDatabaseWebScraper
-Python program that fetches from colleges all across the US.
+Python program that fetches data from colleges all across the US.